Insurance 101: Takaful vs Insurance. What’s the Difference?

 Both insurance policies and takaful cover the same range of products including house, car, life, personal accident, medical and more.
 The only difference would be that a takaful plan may extend to include Islamic obligations such as travel and medical coverage for Hajj and Umrah.

 A common misconception is that takaful is reserved for Muslims only.
-This is incorrect.
-Anyone can apply for a takaful or insurance plan, depending on your personal preference.
-Neither is better than the other, they are just different.
+While Muslims are required to purchase takaful plans, non-Muslims can purchase either insurance or takaful products.
+Neither is better than the other, they are just governed by different laws and regulations.

 If you’ve found this article helpful, share it with your friends to share the knowledge!